marekv69/reduxTwitterTestApp/README.md

 * switch to React 15
 * try to use react-router-redux
 * Divide application into more Redux containers
 * replace https://github.com/gaearon/react-pure-render with a standard React features
+* use SASS, LESS for styling each react component
 * better solve sorting of tweets in tweetshelper.js
 * creat the whole app more dynamic (e. g. load tweets dynamically when user typing to input for inserting username)